LordVinzz/Bestiary/README.md

 2. Open your web browser and go to `http://localhost:5000` to access QuestKeeper.
 3. Start managing your bestiary, adding creatures, and tracking their stats as needed.

+## Project Paradigm

+QuestKeeper follows a unique paradigm aimed at achieving a lightweight frontend with maximum modularity in the backend.
+The project prioritizes a fixed and minimalistic frontend to ensure a seamless user experience, while the backend is designed to be highly modular.
+This approach allows for easy extensibility and modification of backend functionalities without the need for significant frontend adjustments.
+Dungeon Masters can expect a stable and consistent user interface while enjoying the flexibility to customize and expand the backend to suit their specific campaign needs.
+The goal is to create a powerful tool that evolves with the Dungeon Master's requirements, offering a robust and adaptable platform for managing campaigns.

 ## Contributing

 1. Fork the repository.